USE-CASE : Disrupting Precision Forestry with Drones

 Digital Inventory for a better Forestry Management

-Traditional measurements of Forest Inventory are often labor intensive, costly, time-consuming and subject to sampling errors.
-Forestry companies send teams to identify trees with the naked eye across dense vegetation and forest inventory campaigns mobilize tens of persons for up to 10months.
-Trees are localized on a paper map with low accuracy (+/- 50m), using regular trails as coordinates.
-This task requires so many efforts and resources than the Forest Service only realizes inventory for one management unit.
-As a consequence, companies totally ignore the potential volumes of commercial species for the upcoming years.
-The use of drones combined with Artificial Intelligence would enable Forestry Operators to save time, money, and get a wider perspective regarding available commercial species for the future.
+Traditional measurements of Forest Inventory are often labor intensive, costly and time-consuming.
+Forestry companies send teams to identify and measure trees in the field across dense vegetation and forest inventory campaigns mobilize a high number of persons all year round.
+Trees are localized on a paper map or by GPS, using regular trails as coordinates.
+This task requires large efforts and resources.
+The use of drones combined with Artificial Intelligence would enable Forestry Operators to save time, money, and apply this new methodology to replace or complement the forest inventory in the field and get more detailed data about available commercial species in the future logging areas.

 The IDROP/IDROC Consortium